terracoder-123/jarvis/README.md

 🎤 "Pull up the latest world news on the holographic display" 🎤 "What's on my screen right now?"
-🎤 "Remember that I prefer dark mode and Italian food" 🎤 "Plot a 3D scatter of revenue against quarter and region"
+🎤 "Remember that I prefer dark mode and Italian food"
 ```

 ---